gldeng/universe/formal_theory/formal_theory_gravity_spacetime_en.md

 $$x \prec y \iff \exists \mathcal{C}: \mathcal{C}(\rho_x) \text{ informationally influences } \mathcal{C}(\rho_y)$$

-where $\prec$ denotes the causal precedence relation.
+where $`\prec`$ denotes the causal precedence relation.
 Lorentz invariance acts as an emergent symmetry, rather than a fundamental one.

 In quantum causal sets, Minkowski spacetime is a special case: